 The General Assembly of the ECDN has one meeting each year (extraordinary meetings excluded).
 Here you will find an overview of each previous General Assembly meeting.
 This includes information about the decisions that were made, and which themes were discussed.
 You can also read about the next General Assembly meeting.

-The ECDN held its General Assembly via videoconference on the 30th March.
+Due to the Covid-19 pandemic, the ECDN held its General Assembly of 2021 via videoconference on the 30th March of 2022.

 The major theme of the GA was to present the Grant of the EU-Commission for which the ECDN successfully applied.

-In addition, the ECDN is pleased to welcome new members : The TEMIDA foundation from Bulgaria and the LEGGE3 organisation.
+In addition, the ECDN is pleased to welcome three new members : The TEMIDA foundation from Bulgaria, LEGGE3 and Misdebito from Italy.

 In 2020 The ECDN held two General Assemblies, the first was an extraordinary General Assembly held in August.
 Here the ECDN welcomed three new passive members.